ngoyal78/task_tracker_pro/RENDER_DEPLOYMENT.md

 3. **Optimize Database Usage**:
    - Regularly clean up unnecessary data
    - Implement efficient queries to reduce database load

+4. **Use External AI Services**:
+   - Consider using an external AI service instead of hosting Ollama on Render
+   - Many AI services offer free tiers or pay-as-you-go pricing that may be more cost-effective

 ## Security Considerations